Disaster Loan Program

 Each task contributes uniquely to round out the life of the President and CEO of Jackson Energy Cooperative and Southeast Kentucky Economic Development Corp.
 Board of Directors president.

-Wright is an electrical engineer who has risen to the top of her male-dominated career field as the state’s only current female CEO, leading one of Kentucky’s largest electrical cooperatives.
+Wright is an electrical engineer who has risen to the top of her career field, leading one of Kentucky’s largest electrical cooperatives.

 She is a transformative leader who has taken the reins of a 38-year-old nonprofit economic development organization and steered it to new heights with programs targeting some of the most challenging economic disparities, pulling together solutions and coalitions to make lemonade from lemons.